-Promotional film Short film showing a company, institution, brand or product with advertising intent.
-Promotional films are not \rightarrow eligible films (\rightarrow Art.
+Joint tariff Copyright royalties approved by the Eidgenössische Schiedskommission (federal arbitration commission) under the Federal Copyright Act (FCA).
+Art.
+13a of the FCA and the joint tariff JT 14 video on demand (→Art.
+14) are particularly relevant to the FQIO.
+Media offer Audio-visual content that is offered to the public for consumption (\rightarrow Art.
+3).
+Offers restricted to a specific group of persons and not for the general public, for example an association chatroom or company videos on the company's intranet are not media offers.
+On-demand ser- vice →Media offer that includes →eligible films and is offered as a →catalogue on the internet or via other electronic communication networks (eg. SmartTV or smartphone applications) for viewing at a specifically selected time (→Art.
+3).
+The catalogues must be in an editorial design.
+Video sharing platforms ("user generated content"), for example, are not editorially designed.
+Programme Linear and editorially designed →media offer of a →television service (→Art.
+3 Promotional film Short film showing a company, institution, brand or product with advertising intent.
+Promotional films are not →eligible films (→Art.
 2).
 Reality show Genre of programme content ostensibly or actually designed to reflect reality, centred on the persons portrayed and show characters and not the design or narration.
 Reality shows are not \rightarrow eligible films (\rightarrow Art.
 2).
 Replay TV →Time-delayed television Season Episodes of a \rightarrow series produced and shown during a specific time period (\rightarrow Art.
 3, 7).
-Series Film production based on a plot that may be complete or incomplete, fictional or based on facts and contains several episodes (\rightarrow season, Art.
+Series Film production based on a plot that may be complete or incomplete, fictional obased on facts and contains several episodes (→season, Art.
 3, 7).
 Single purpose entity Production company founded solely for the production of a specific film project.
-It may be approved as an \rightarrow independent production company if the responsible producers have several years of experience in the production of independent film projects (\rightarrow Art.
+It may be approved as an →independent production company if the responsible producers have several years of experience in the production of independent film projects (→Art.
 9).
 Swiss origin Films of Swiss origin are Swiss films within the meaning of Art.
-2 FiA, recog- nised Swiss-foreign co-productions as well as \rightarrow commissioned films where the executive production company meets the same requirements (\rightarrow Art.
+2 FiA, recognised Swiss-foreign co-productions as well as →commissioned films where the executive production company meets the same requirements (→Art.
 8).
 (See chapter 4.2 for details).
 Talk show On-air discussions whereby - depending on the concept of the broadcast - known or unknown persons are asked questions and debate specific subjects.
-Television ser- vice \rightarrow Media offer that includes \rightarrow eligible films broadcast in a linear \rightarrow programme or \rightarrow time-delayed (\rightarrow Art.
+Television ser- vice →Media offer that includes →eligible films broadcast in a linear →programme or →time-delayed (→Art.
 3).
 Programmes must be editorially designed.
-Not editorially designed are, for example, offers that exclusively transmit third-party programmes.
-Time-delayed television →Television service that includes a \rightarrow programme for a restricted period for viewing in its entirety, also known as \rightarrow Replay TV.
-Registration is mandatory for time-delayed television but exempt from further obligations (\rightarrow Art 5, Art.
+Not ed torially designed are, for example, offers that exclusively transmit third-party programmes.
+Time-delayed television →Television service that includes a →programme for a restricted period for viewing in its entirety, also known as →Replay TV.
+Registration is mandatory for time-delayed television but exempt from further obligations (→Art 5, Art.
 61a RTVA).
-Voluntary collec- tive rights man- agement ar- rangement Negotiated sector agreement between users and authors, whereby certain user rights are charged collectively (\rightarrow Art.
+Voluntary collective rights management arrangement Negotiated sector agreement between users and authors, whereby certain use rights are charged collectively (→Art.
 14).